 India, with its deep cultural roots and rich spiritual heritage, offers a unique travel experience, especially for families embarking on a yatra (pilgrimage) to visit sacred Gurdwaras.
-However, travelling with children comes with its own set of challenges, from keeping them engaged and comfortable during long journeys to finding family-friendly amenities along the way.
+However, traveling with children comes with its own set of challenges, from keeping them engaged and comfortable during long journeys to finding family-friendly amenities along the way.
 With a bit of planning and preparation, your family can enjoy a meaningful and memorable journey.
-In this guide, we will explore how to save money, engage your children with fun activities, and find the best local restaurants and accommodations for your family while travelling to Gurdwaras across India.
+In this guide, we will explore how to save money, engage your children with fun activities, and find the best local restaurants and accommodations for your family while traveling to Gurdwaras across India.

 1. Saving Money While Travelling with Children

-Travelling with children, especially on religious pilgrimages like yatras to Gurdwaras, can add up in terms of cost.
+Traveling with children, especially on religious pilgrimages like yatras to Gurdwaras, can add up in terms of cost.
 Between transportation, accommodation, food, and activities, expenses can quickly rise.
 Here are some tips to help you save money without compromising on comfort or experience:

 A. Plan in Advance